Apprenticeships

 Help with the costs of starting a job

-If you're a young person living in Scotland and have been on certain benefits, you might be able to get a Job Start Payment, to help with the costs of starting a job.
+If you're a young person living in Scotland and have been on certain benefits, you can get a Job Start Payment to help with the costs of starting a job.
 This includes modern or graduate apprenticeships, as long as you meet all the other conditions for claiming Job Start Payment.

 Find out more about Job Start Payment.

 The length of an apprenticeship varies with the skills of the apprentice, the qualification and the industry sector.
-Details of your contract should be agreed at the start of your apprenticeship.
+The length of your apprenticeship should be agreed at the start of your apprenticeship.

 If you need extra support to do the work, your employer should work with the training provider to support you.
 If you are not satisfied with your training you should speak to your employer or your training provider.

-If an apprentice wants to move to another employer it will be up to the new employer to decide to take you on as an apprentice.
+If you want to move to another employer during your apprenticeship, it will be up to the new employer to decide to take you on as an apprentice.
 You should talk to your training provider for support before moving.

-You can read more about the differences between apprenticeships in different parts of the UK on the Scottish Qualifications Authority (SQA) website.
+You can read a guide to apprenticeships in the UK on the Scottish Qualifications Authority (SQA) website.

 If an employer goes out of business, an apprentice has the same rights as any other employee.
 You can find out more if you are having problems getting paid